mojcacolnik/sea-of-choices/README.md

 This is a web app for a cruiseship agency.

 It is a full-stack JavaScript app.
-In backend it has Node.js, Express.js and MongoDB.
-In frontend it has Vue.js and Vuex.
+On the backend it has Node.js, Express.js and MongoDB.
+On the frontend it has Vue.js and Vuex.

 # Installation